Paul Marazzi

 Paul Thomas Leo Marazzi (born 24 January 1975) is an English musician.
 He is the oldest member of the boy band A1.
 Marazzi was the first to join A1, a British/Norwegian boy band whose first single, "Be the First to Believe", was released in 1999.
-Together with Marazzi were Britons Mark Read, Ben Adams, and Norwegian Christian Ingebrigtsen.
+Together with Marazzi were fellow Britons Mark Read, Ben Adams, and Norwegian Christian Ingebrigtsen.
 They were formed by band manager Tim Byrne, who also formed Steps, and signed to Columbia Records by A&R manager Fran de Takats.
-A1 won a BRIT Award for "British Breakthrough Act" in 2001.
+A1 won a BRIT Award for British Breakthrough Act in 2001.
 Their third album, Make It Good, featured a sound closer to traditional rock music, but was to be their last studio project with Marazzi.

 In October 2002, Marazzi took a break from the band citing personal reasons.
 Marazzi never gave a proper explanation on why he left the band, making fans wonder.
 In 2005, he started a band called Snagsby.
 He left Snagsby in January 2009 to pursue a career as a club DJ in The George Hotel in Whitby.

 Early life

 Marazzi was born on 24 January 1975 in Wanstead, London, to Ivan and Maria Marazzi.
-He has a sister, Shareen Marazzi, and a nephew, Kalum Marazzi Ross, He is of Italian descent.
+He has a sister, Shareen Marazzi, and a nephew, Kalum Marazzi Ross.
+He is of Italian descent.
 Marazzi went to Spain with his family and lived there until 2007.
 He recorded a demo for a German producer which led him to audition for A1 in 1997.

 Career

 A1

-Marazzi said that he originally auditioned for Steps and Mayhem, however, he was placed in a1 in 1997.
+Marazzi said that he originally auditioned for Steps and Mayhem, however, he was placed in A1 in 1997.
 He was then later joined by Christian Ingebrigtsen, Mark Read and Ben Adams.
 They released their first album Here We Come in late 1999.
-Two years after their first single release in the 2001 BRIT Awards, the band received the award for Best British Breakthrough.
-In 2002, few months after their appearance in the US soap The Young and The Restless, Paul then announced his departure from a1 with a statement that read: "After a lot of thought and deliberation, I have made the difficult choice to leave the band due to personal reasons."
+Two years after their first single release, in the 2001 BRIT Awards the band received the award for Best British Breakthrough.
+In 2002, a few months after their appearance in the US soap The Young and the Restless, Marazzi then announced his departure from A1 with a statement that read: "After a lot of thought and deliberation, I have made the difficult choice to leave the band due to personal reasons."
 In an interview on YouTube, Marazzi stated he left the band as he knew their Make It Good album was not that great, and that he might as well jump off the sinking ship.

-Paul later stated to an undisclosed family member that the other members of A1 began recording in the studio without him which severely upset him causing his abrupt exit from the band.
+He later stated to an undisclosed family member that the other members of A1 began recording in the studio without him which severely upset him causing his abrupt exit from the band.